 What do app tests involve?

-What will be required from you when you accept a beta tester job will solely depend on what the development team wants as results from the test.
+What will be required from you when you accept a beta tester job will solely depend on what the development team wants from the results.

 - After signing up on one of those third-party websites, you will fill in your age, gender, location, interests.

 - Developers will then select you based on whether or not you match their specific criteria.

 - You will be given a set of instructions letting you know how to perform certain on-screen actions, what to keep an eye on, and everything you need to know.

 - Your on-screen actions will be recorded to give the developers an idea of the user experience.